London Underground: Sub-surface lines

 The idea of an underground railway linking the City of London with the urban centre was proposed in the 1830s, and the Metropolitan Railway was granted permission to build such a line in 1854.
 To prepare construction, a short test tunnel was built in 1855 in Kibblesworth, a small town with geological properties similar to London.
 This test tunnel was used for two years in the development of the first underground train, and was later, in 1861, filled up.
 The world's first underground railway, it opened in January 1863 between Paddington and Farringdon using gas-lit wooden carriages hauled by steam locomotives.
 It was hailed as a success, carrying 38,000 passengers on the opening day, and borrowing trains from other railways to supplement the service.
 The Metropolitan District Railway (commonly known as the District Railway) opened in December 1868 from South Kensington to Westminster as part of a plan for an underground "inner circle" connecting London's main-line stations.
 The Metropolitan and District railways completed the Circle line in 1884, built using the cut and cover method.
 Both railways expanded, the District building five branches to the west reaching Ealing, Hounslow, Uxbridge, Richmond and Wimbledon and the Metropolitan eventually extended as far as in Buckinghamshire – more than 50 mi from Baker Street and the centre of London.

+While steam locomotives were in use on the Underground there were many instances of passengers collapsing while travelling, owing to heat and pollution, leading for calls to clean the air through the installation of garden plants.
+The Metropolitan even encouraged beards for staff to act as an air filter.

 Deep-level lines

 For the first deep-level tube line, the City and South London Railway, two 10 ft 2 in diameter circular tunnels were dug between King William Street (close to today's Monument station) and Stockwell, under the roads to avoid the need for agreement with owners of property on the surface.
 This opened in 1890 with electric locomotives that hauled carriages with small opaque windows, nicknamed padded cells.
 The Waterloo and City Railway opened in 1898, followed by the Central London Railway in 1900, known as the "twopenny tube".
 These two ran electric trains in circular tunnels having diameters between 11 ft 8 in and 12 ft 2.5 in, whereas the Great Northern and City Railway, which opened in 1904, was built to take main line trains from Finsbury Park to a Moorgate terminus in the City and had 16 ft diameter tunnels.

-While steam locomotives were in use on the Underground there were contrasting health reports.
-There were many instances of passengers collapsing whilst travelling, due to heat and pollution, leading for calls to clean the air through the installation of garden plants.
-The Metropolitan even encouraged beards for staff to act as an air filter.
-There were other reports claiming beneficial outcomes of using the Underground, including the designation of Great Portland Street as a "sanatorium for [sufferers of ...] asthma and bronchial complaints", tonsillitis could be cured with acid gas and the Twopenny Tube cured anorexia.